dxknight/chronos/README.md

 Various notification methods are available.
-Here is a picture of the in-buffer notification method, which puts the message of an expired timer in the chronos-notification face for chronos-notification-time seconds.
+Here is a picture of the in-buffer notification method, which puts the message of an expired timer in the chronos-notification face (sized, in this example, to be readable from a distance) for chronos-notification-time seconds.

 ![Example of in-buffer notification](example.png "In-buffer notification")